 Item specific sizing notes

 - Small Dubia roaches are more susceptible to hunger and dehydration than larger ones.
 Their size varies by hydration and feeding status.
-We ship all our roaches fully fed, but they may become dehydrated in transit.
+We ship roaches fully fed, but they may become dehydrated in transit.
 Consider feeding them as soon as they arrive, especially if they look flat.
 The small ones plump up quickly.

 General sizing notes & more information